webloom-agency/wegen/docs/tips-guides/docker.md

 ## Hosting your own postgres
 Hosting the app your self is great and all, but you DB is hosted somewhere else.
 This small guide shows you how to host your postgres with the APP.
 This guide is initened if you have done the steps above.
 If you haven't go do them now.
 1. Open up compose.yml in a text editor
-2. Uncomment lines 18-34, chnage db name, db username and password if you want but the DB only accessible to the app making it secure.
+2. Uncomment lines 16-17 and 18-34, chnage db name, db username and password if you want but the DB only accessible to the app making it secure.
 3. Update env, change the database you had before to postgres://your_username:your_password@postgres:5432/your_database_name, if you changed DB name etc remeber to update here aswell.
 4. Rerun the app
 ```sh